tms-net/NET06/Lessons/LEsson-27-EntityFramework2/Presentation/EF-Querying.md

 Three files are added to your project under the Migrations directory:

- - XXXXXXXXXXXXXX_InitialCreate.cs -The main migrations file.
+ - XXXXXXXXXXXXXX_InitialCreate.cs - The main migrations file.
 Contains the operations necessary to apply the migration (in Up) and to revert it (in Down).
- - XXXXXXXXXXXXXX_InitialCreate.Designer.cs -The migrations metadata file.
+ - XXXXXXXXXXXXXX_InitialCreate.Designer.cs - The migrations metadata file.
 Contains information used by EF.
- -TMSContextModelSnapshot.cs--A snapshot of your current model.
+ - TMSContextModelSnapshot.cs - A snapshot of your current model.
 Used to determine what changed when adding the next migration.

 Alternatively, you can specify the directory at generation time as follows:
 ```